 Overview Recording of beta cell activity in islets of Langerhans using MEA technology.
 Microscopic view of a single murine islet of Langerhans.
 Microelectrode array (MEA) from Multi Channel Systems Islet of Langerhans placed on top of a MEA electrode during an acute measurement.
 Microscopic view of islets cultivated on the electrode field of a MEA for long-term recordings.
 View of a Beta-Screen electrode covered with an intact murine islet positioned via negative pressure through the positioning holes.
 Typical field potential recording of a murine islet with characteristic oscillatory activity in 10 mM glucose.
 Comparison of intracellular vs extracellular (MEA) recording Extracellular recordings with MEA technology are qualitatively comparable to intracellular measurements (Figure A taken from Drews et al., 2015).
 Calculation of the fraction of plateau phase (FOPP) and glucose-induced electrical activity The fraction of plateau phase (FOPP) is the percentage of burst activity in a time interval.
 FOPP is a marker for insulin release.
 Investigate beta cell pathophysiological reactions e.g. induced by oxidative stress A: Extracellular MEA recording of glucose-induced oscillations before and during application of 0.3 mM H2O2.
 B: Dose-response curve showing the decrease of the FOPP in the presence of H2O2.
-Analysis of isolated human islets using MEA technology Electrical activity of a human islet of Langerhans obtained from an adult donor.
+Analysis of electrophysiological signals from isolated human islets using MEA technology Electrical activity of a human islet of Langerhans obtained from an adult donor.
 The application of 10 mM glucose (FOPP in % = 35) evoked spike activity and additional application of tolbutamide further increased the spikes (FOPP in % = 85).
 Advantages of the in vitro MEA technology Simultaneous recording for drug screening Microelectrode arrays allow higher throughput than conventional electrophysiological methods like patch-clamp or intracellular recording.
 Non-invasive long-term experiments A: Two recordings from islets cultured already 6 and 34 for days on a MEA.B: (left) FOPPs for glucose concentrations of 10 and 15 mM are not significantly altered up to 34 days in culture and are comparable to (right) FOPPs recorded from freshly isolated islets.